 Three years later, Henderson made 17 appearances as the Foxes were relegated to League One.
 In 2009 he returned to his homeland, where he still plays in the second tier for Sydney Olympic.

-Still only 20, this would prove to be academy graduate Stearman’s last season with Leicester, bowing out with the Player of the Year award before leaving for Wolves.
+Still only 20 at the time, this would prove to be academy graduate Stearman’s last season with Leicester, bowing out with the Player of the Year award before leaving for Wolves.

-The versatile defender remains in the Championship, lining up for Sheffield United this season.
+The versatile defender remains in the Championship, lining up for Sheffield United in 2017-18.

 It could have all been different had McAuley’s 61st minute header found the net instead of thumping the woodwork.

-This would prove to be the Frenchman’s final Leicester appearance, as an injury when on loan at Hereford United the following season forced retirement upon him.
+N’Gotty remained at Leicester following relegation, but this was to prove his final appearance for the club as an injury when on loan at Hereford United the following season forced retirement upon him.

 Playing for clubs such as PSG, AC Milan and Marseille in his career, much was hoped for the Frenchman, who made his international debut in the same match as Zinedine Zidane, but he earned just six caps for his national side.